boukew99/chitch/readme.md

 If you have PHP installed run `command/server.php` to start the server and open Chitch at the given address.

-See `documents/` for more information.
+Visit `documents/installation.md` for more information on how to setup Chitch.

 ## Issue reporting
 Issues with the software can be reported at https://github.com/boukew99/chitch/issues.
 This is a volunteering effort.